How to Build a Gravel Driveway: Complete DIY Guide

 • Dispose of or relocate sod

-Pro tip: If soil is relatively firm and driveway is for light use, you may only need to remove 4" of topsoil.
+Pro tip: If the soil is firm and the driveway is for light use, you may only need to pull 4" of topsoil.

 Step 2: Grade the Subgrade